Jayashree-D/docs/designs/multihost-sdr-design.md

 ## Problem Description

-SDR is a data record that provides platform management sensor type, locations, event generation and access information.
+SDR (Sensor Data Records) is a data record that provides platform management sensor type, locations, event generation and access information.
 A data records that contain information about the type and the number of sensors in the platform, sensor threshold support, event generation capabilities and information on what type of readings the sensor provides.

-The primary purpose of Sensor Data Records is to describe the sensor configuration of the platform management subsystem to system software.
+The primary purpose of the Sensor Data Records is to describe the sensor configuration of the platform management subsystem to system software.
 Sensor Data Records also include records describing the number and type of devices that are connected to the system’s IPMB, records that describe the location and type of FRU Devices (devices that contain field replaceable unit information).

 The current version of OpenBMC does not have support for SDR design.
 This design will provide the support on how SDR information in each IPMB device is received using IPMB support.

 ## Background and References